 Cheniere strikes LNG supply deal with Norway's Equinor

-June 9 (Reuters) - Cheniere Energy Inc LNG.A will sell liquefied natural gas (LNG) to Equinor ASA EQNR.OL under a deal that would help the Norwegian energy company reduce its reliance on Russian supplies and more polluting fuel.
+OSLO, June 9 (Reuters) - Cheniere Energy Inc LNG.A will sell liquefied natural gas (LNG) to Equinor ASA EQNR.OL as the Norwegian energy company plans to gain access to additional LNG supplies amid a tight commodity market and surging demand for the super-cooled fuel.

 Cheniere has agreed to deliver 1.75 million tonnes of LNG per year for 15 years starting from the second half of 2026, it said in a statement on Thursday.